untangle/mfw_build/mfw-vbox-helper/README.md

 Choose (1,2,3,4): _
 ```

-Then virtual box named `sdwan-<build_number>` is created,<br/>
+Then virtual box named `mfw-<build_number>` is created,<br/>
 having attached the media storage with the same name, which was previously downloaded.
 ```
 Choose (1,2,3,4): 2
-Virtual machine 'sdwan-883' is created and registered.
+Virtual machine 'mfw-883' is created and registered.
 UUID: 61e1dc74-c0a8-463a-9ddc-c42a87661631
-Settings file: '/home/dan/VirtualBox VMs/sdwan-883/sdwan-883.vbox'
+Settings file: '/home/dan/VirtualBox VMs/mfw-883/mfw-883.vbox'
-Waiting for VM "sdwan-883" to power on...
+Waiting for VM "mfw-883" to power on...
-VM "sdwan-883" has been successfully started.
+VM "mfw-883" has been successfully started.
 ```